 There are two monetization tactics that I’m very fond of for different reasons:

 Affiliate marketing – It’s easy to do and in most niches it can be very profitable.
 It’s also scalable along with your traffic.
+And there are plenty of affiliate networks you can join.
 On the downside this can be fairly unpredictable.

 Products/services – Selling products or services can work really well, if you set things up just right it’s relatively straight forward to scale (products more so than services) and you can then leave things to run almost on auto pilot if you have a smart sales funnel setup.